bracytrae/macos-terminal-cmds/README.md

 # macos-terminal-cmds

-this repository is a summary of **(CLI)** commands I practiced while learning how to use mac-os terminal.
+this repository is a summary of **(CLI)** commands I practiced while learning how to use the mac-os terminal.

 ---